BlackBoxAviator/GeoFS-PA-Announcer-/README.md

 A lightweight in-game Passenger Address (PA) system addon for GeoFS.
 Play realistic cabin announcements during your flights with a single keypress — no typing required.

 # Features
-Preset announcements — One-click buttons for the most common PA moments: boarding, cruise, descent, landing, turbulence, and a captain's message
+Preset announcements: One-click buttons for the most common PA moments: boarding, cruise, descent, landing, turbulence, and a captain's message

-Real text-to-speech — Uses your browser's built-in Web Speech API to convert announcements into actual spoken audio Voice controls — Adjust speech rate and pitch, and choose from any voice installed on your system ON AIR indicator — The panel shows a live green status while an announcement is playing Stop anytime — A stop button appears during broadcast so you can cut the announcement immediately Keyboard shortcut — Toggle the panel open and closed without touching the aircraft controls Non-intrusive — The panel floats in the top-right corner and doesn't block your view of the sim
+Real text-to-speech: Uses your browser's built-in Web Speech API to convert announcements into actual spoken audio

+Voice controls: Adjust speech rate and pitch, and choose from any voice installed on your system

+ON AIR indicator: The panel shows a live green status while an announcement is playing

+Stop anytime: A stop button appears during the broadcast so you can cut the announcement immediately

+Keyboard shortcut: Toggle the panel open and closed without touching the aircraft controls

+Non-intrusive: The panel floats in the top-right corner and doesn't block your view of the sim

 # Installation